Exclusive: Shapeways CEO Talks SPAC Deal, Partnerships, Market Opportunity On 'SPACs Attack'

 The digital manufacturing market is expected to grow from $39 billion today to $120 billion by 2030 with additive manufacturing fueling the growth, Kress said.

-The PAC Merger: The Shapeways CEO described the SPAC route to the public markets as a streamlined process that gave the company a great opportunity to partner with an "incredible SPAC sponsor."
+The SPAC Merger: The Shapeways CEO described the SPAC route to the public markets as a streamlined process that gave the company a great opportunity to partner with an "incredible SPAC sponsor."

 Upon closing of the transaction, the combined company, Shapeways Holdings, Inc., will have an implied initial enterprise value of approximately $410 million and be listed on New York Stock Exchange under the ticker symbol “SHPW."